paul-lysak/paul_lysak_blog/content/posts/2017-07-11-rest-considerations.md

           and even re-try failed operation automatically after successful login</li>
           <li>Can specify security credentials in headers and then safely log request body without leaking sensitive information</li>
           <li>When exploring some unfamiliar API I may be sure that GET requests don’t break anything</li>
+          <li>Cross-origin GET requests don't need additional OPTIONS request because the only thing to check is if user is allowed to see the result</li>
           <li>Nested API: common re-usable modules may be placed under different parent locations.
 For example, user management API with urls like /user/1 may be placed under multi-tenancy wrapper and build up URLs like /org/1/user/1</li>
         </ul>
       </td>